FAMILY WELCOME PAGE

 Current fees are:

-- 10 and under - $135 per season (additional child discounts apply)
+- 10 and under - $145 per season (Early Bird and additional child discounts apply)

-- All other Domestic - $200 per season (additional child discounts apply)
+- All other Domestic - $210 per season (Early Bird and additional child discounts apply)

 **Payment plans are available on a request for those in need.